 5.1 This clause applies to the extent that this Contract provides for a ‘security interest’ for the purposes of the Personal Property Securities Act 2009 (Cth) (“PPS Law”).
 References to PPS Law in this agreement include references to amended, replacement and successor provisions or legislation.

 5.2 Kennards may register its security interest.
-The Customer must do anything (such as obtaining consents and signing documents) which Kennards requires for the purposes of:
+The Customer must do anything (such as obtaining consents and signing documents) which Kennards requires for the

 (a) ensuring that Kennards’ security interest is enforceable, perfected and otherwise effective under the PPS Law;